MahdiMBm/Final-Project-Machine-Learning/README.md

 - `ObesityDataSet.csv`: Dataset used for training and evaluation.

 ## Dataset
+Omce you run the 'Final_Project.ipynb' the dataset will be automatically downloaded and saved.

 Dataset is available on Zendo: https://zenodo.org/records/10342939

 The Doi for this dataset is :https://zenodo.org/doi/10.5281/zenodo.10342938

-## Instructions for Replication
+## Instructions to Use
-To replicate this project, follow steps provided inside the code.
+To use this project, run 'Final_Project.ipynb' and follow steps provided inside the code.

 ### To see the results of the project just Clone the Repository and follow the provided steps inside the code.